-Offering basic banking services outside the scope of bundled products
+2. Offering basic banking services outside the scope of bundled products

-Some of the banks do not levy charges on each Banks may implement the individual product or service.
-Products and services are recommendations bundled and offered to a customer as a composite Working Group on making offering.
-The bank recovers the cost of these operations available the basic banking through net interest income.
-The bank achieves break-services at reasonable prices/ even levels through higher average balances in charges and towards this, customer accounts which yield healthy interest margins delivering the basic services or by imposing charges for keeping inadequate outside the scope of the balances.
-In so far as the basic services are concerned, bundled products. the banks' objective should be to ensure that these are available to the users at reasonable prices/charges and towards this, the basic services should be delivered outside the scope of the bundled products.
+Some of the banks do not levy charges on each individual Banks product or service.
+Products and services are bundled and recommendations offered to a customer as a composite offering.
+The bank Working Group on making recovers the cost of these operations through net interest available the basic banking income.
+The bank achieves break-even levels through services at reasonable prices/ higher average balances in customer accounts which yield charges and towards this, healthy interest margins or by imposing charges for delivering the basic services keeping inadequate balances.
+In so far as the basic outside the scope of the services are concerned, the banks' objective should be to bundled products. ensure that these are made available to the users at reasonable prices/charges and towards this, the basic services should be delivered outside the scope of the bundled products.